tuanml/misc/device-action-monitoring-with-udev.md

   ...
   # /etc/udev/rules.d/85-aicampj.usb_cameras.rules/etc/udev/rules.d/85-aicampj.usb_cameras.rules
-  ACTION=="add", ENV{ID_MODEL}=="USB2.0_Camera", RUN+="/usr/bin/touch /home/tuanlm/Desktop/udev/camera_is_conected.txt"
+  ACTION=="add", ENV{ID_MODEL}=="USB2.0_Camera", RUN+="/bin/bash /usr/local/my_plugin_script"
-  ACTION=="remove", ENV{ID_MODEL}=="USB2.0_Camera", RUN+="/bin/rm -rf /home/tuanlm/Desktop/udev/camera_is_conected.txt"
+  ACTION=="remove", ENV{ID_MODEL}=="USB2.0_Camera", RUN+="/bin/bash /usr/local/my_plugout_script"
   ```
 4. Run command `sudo udevadm control --reload-rules && udevadm trigger` for udev to reload with new rules.
-5. Finally, open file manager to check whether if the file is created or deleted while your usb device connect/disconect to/from the system.
+5. Finally, check whether if the your scripts executed while your usb device connect/disconect to/from the system.

 This is just simple rule file to demonstrate how to use udev rules.
 The `RUN` option could be path to script file or a set of system commands.

+Hope it helps!
+Peace ;)